-Our unaudited consolidated and combined financial statements for the three months ended July 31, 2021 are consolidated financial statements based on the reported results of our company as a standalone company.
-These financial statements have been prepared in accordance with accounting principles generally accepted in the United States, or GAAP, for interim financial information and Article 10 of Regulation S-X. The consolidated and combined balance sheet at April 30, 2021 was derived from audited financial statements.
+Our unaudited consolidated and combined financial statements for the three and six months ended October 31, 2021 are consolidated financial statements based on the reported results of our company as a standalone company.
+These financial statements have been prepared in accordance with accounting principles generally accepted in the United States, or GAAP, for interim financial information and Article 10 of Regulation S-X. The consolidated balance sheet at April 30, 2021 was derived from audited financial statements.

-The consolidated and combined financial statements at July 31, 2021 and for the three months ended July 31, 2021 and 2020 are unaudited, but in our opinion include all normal recurring adjustments necessary for a fair statement of the results for the interim periods.
-The results reported in these consolidated and combined financial statements should not necessarily be taken as indicative of results that may be expected for the entire year.
-These consolidated and combined financial statements should be read in conjunction with the consolidated and combined financial statements and notes thereto included in our Annual Report on Form 10-K for the fiscal year ended April 30, 2021.
+The consolidated and combined financial statements at October 31, 2021, and for the three and six months ended October 31, 2021 and 2020, are unaudited, but in our opinion include all normal recurring adjustments necessary for a fair statement of the results for the interim periods.
+The results reported in these consolidated and combined financial statements should not necessarily be taken as indicative of results that may be expected for the entire fiscal year.
+These consolidated and combined financial statements should be read in conjunction with the consolidated and combined financial statements, and notes thereto, included in our Annual Report on Form 10-K for the fiscal year ended April 30, 2021.